WE FIGHT FOR

 Driving Under the Influence and Causing Serious Physical Harm is one of the most intensely prosecuted DUI offenses in Ohio, and no person should proceed without representation by a qualified DUI defense attorney.

-At Akamine Law, we know that, even if evidence is mounted against you, it is still possible to achieve a good outcome with these cases.
+At Akamine Law, we know that, even if the evidence is mounted against you, it is still possible to achieve a good outcome with these cases.
 Time is of the essence in preserving key evidence and exploring creative defenses.
+See recent case results.

 Call us or submit a free case evaluation request.
 There is no obligation.
 At the end of the consultation, you will have a clear picture of how we can work to achieve the best possible results on your behalf.